cpcloud/compare-commits-action/README.md

     description: "The commit range to compare"
   token:
     required: false
-    description: "Access token to increase the rate limit for GitHub API requests, recommended"
+    description: "Access token to increase the rate limit for GitHub API requests"
-  show-merge-commits:
+  include-merge-commits:
     required: false
     description: "Whether to show merge commits in the log"
     default: "false"